Summit Theological Seminary exists for the specific purpose of teaching the Bible, the Bible sciences, and related practical ministry courses.

 Brenda Barker has worked as Executive Secretary at Summit since November 2001.

 She maintains Summit's Student, Transcript, and Ministry databases, handles incoming orders for materials and the Sermon/Audio CD ministry.
 She types the master class notes and edits printed materials.
 She also handles school communication, Summit's Website, and records the new courses on audio and video when evening classes and LEAP seminars are in session.
-Brenda prepares the Thursday night meals and various snacks/food for class attendees.
+Brenda prepares various snacks/food for the LEAP class attendees.

 She assists with the display booths for Summit to help promote the college and in signing up new students at various events.